Angular-Dynamic-Hooks/ngx-dynamic-hooks/README.md

 Please note that the above is a very minimal example and that there are plenty more features and options available to you.
 [Check out the docs](https://mtobisch.github.io/ngx-dynamic-hooks/documentation/v3/) to find out how to tailor the library to your exact needs.
 Highlights include:

-* Loads fully-functional Angular component into dynamic content
+* ⭐ Loads fully-functional Angular component into dynamic content
-* Supports both strings or existing HTML elements as content to parse
+* 📖 Supports both strings and existing HTML elements as content to parse
-* Can be used fully standalone (load Angular components directly from vanilla js)
+* 🚀 Can be used fully standalone (load components directly from vanilla js into DOM elements)
-* Works **without** needing the JiT compiler
+* 🏃 Works **without** needing the JiT compiler
-* Works **with** Server-Side-Rendering
+* 💻 Works **with** Server-Side-Rendering
-* Loads components by their selectors, custom selectors or **any text pattern of your choice**
+* 🔍 Loads components by their selectors, custom selectors or **any text pattern of your choice**
-* Services, Inputs/Outputs, Lifecycle Methods and other standard component features all work normally
+* ⚙️ Services, Inputs/Outputs, Lifecycle Methods and other standard component features all work normally
-* Allows lazy-loading components only if they appear in the content
+* 💤 Allows lazy-loading components only if they appear in the content
-* Can pass custom data safely to your components via an optional context object
+* 🔒 Can pass custom data safely to your components via an optional context object

 # Donate

 If you like the the library and would like to support the ongoing development, maintenance and free technical support, you can [consider making a small donation](https://www.paypal.com/donate/?hosted_button_id=3XVSEZKNQW8HC).
-Your help is greatly appreciated - Thank you!
+Your help is greatly appreciated - Thank you! ❤️

 # Issues